ScreamingDev/magento-devMode/doc/30-core.md

-# The Magento_Core
+# Core

+Information about internals

 ## E-Mail

-- See an E-Mail in the Browser instead of sending them
+- Easily design an E-Mail
+- Redirect mails

 ### Easily design an E-Mail

-- In the Backend go to: `System > Configuration > Developer Mode - Core`
+- `System > Configuration > Developer Mode - Core`
 - Open E-Mail
 - Set "Send mails" to "No"

 Note: Now the mails will stuck in your browser instead of sending them.

+### Redirect mails

+- `System > Configuration > Developer Mode - Core > E-Mail`
+- Write down mails separated by comma.
+- All mails will go there instead.

+Note: Mails no longer will reach it's destination.
+They will be redirected to the configured mails.

 ## PHP